Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 • Seal environment: temperature, chemical compatibility, dry running risk, and expected maintenance windows.

 • Downtime tolerance: what happens if it trips?
-(USA/Canada procurement teams often demand this answer upfront.)

 Common Failure Patterns (What Plants See Most)